Tillerson, Mattis present united front on North Korea, urge China to act

 It remains to be seen whether Trump will pick up where he left off Friday and pile more verbal pressure on North Korea.

-Either way, tensions seem set to rise as the US and South Korea prepare to hold annual exercises, called Ulchi-Freedom Guardian, which are scheduled to run from August 21 to 31.
+Either way, tensions seem set to rise as the US and South Korea prepare to hold annual exercises, called Ulchi-Freedom Guardian, which are scheduled to run from August 21-31.

+South Korea confirmed the drill would go ahead as planned and the exercises would not be scaled down.

+New commentary published by North Korean state media KCNA said "no matter what rhetoric they let out about 'annual, regular and defensive drills,' they cannot cover up the danger of a war outbreak."

 The drills have long antagonized North Korea, and China has called for joint exercise to be called off as a concession to North Korea to freeze its weapons program.